BlaT2512/Segment/README.md

 2.3.0 - Add support for displays with a decimal point.

-3.0.0 - Add support for 14-segment displays, 16-segment displays, dot matrix displays and (possibly) rename library to Segment.
+3.0.0 - Add support for 14-segment displays, 16-segment displays, dot matrix displays, BCD (binary coded decimal) decoder wired displays and (possibly) rename library to Segment.

 # License
 This library is licensed under the `Apache 2.0` license.
 For more information, [click here](https://www.apache.org/licenses/LICENSE-2.0).